-Private Insurance: If you have private medical or travel insurance you are advised to contact your insurance company before participating in this trial, as involvement may affect the cover provided.
+Private Medical Insurance: If you have private medical insurance you are advised to contact your insurance company before participating in this trial, as involvement may affect the cover provided

 Contraception: It is currently unknown whether the vaccine being tested is safe during pregnancy.
-For this reason, it is important that all women use adequate contraception during the trial period, for at least 3 months after your vaccination.
+For this reason, it is important that all women use adequate contraception throughout the trial period, i.e. approximately 12 months.
 This will be discussed with you at the screening visit.
 If you were to become pregnant during the trial you must tell us immediately and you will be withdrawn from the study, although we will ask to follow you up for safety reasons.
 Male participants with female partners are not required to use barrier methods for the purposes of contraception, as the risks of vaccine excretion are negligible.